hundertschaft/react-native-scandit/README.md

    - Copy the `ScanditSDK` folder (containing the .framework file in its root) into `ios/`
    - Open the `scandit.xcodeproj` with xcode and set your developer account for the targets `scandit` & `scanditTests`
    - Connect your iOS device and run the build from xcode (simulator has no camera)
+ - **Use Storybook**
+   - This demo implements [storybook for react native](https://github.com/storybooks/storybook/tree/master/app/react-native).
+You can run the storybook via `npm run storybook`.
+Don't forget to set your local IP of your computer inside of `storybook.js` for on device testing.
+Default: localhost.

 ## Installation